AndreiSecmerean/Modular_Watering_System/README.md

 #                                     Modular_Watering_System

 The purpose of this project was to design a modular watering system that can be adapted to suit the needs of each user.
+I got the inspiration for this project because I like plants and gardening and I am curently living in a small apartment and i like to have plants around me

 Because of the design it can be used in both traditional garden configurations but also hydroponic systems. be it vertical or horizontal.